Table of Contents

 Executive Summary

-Development is moving faster than ever with AI and distributed systems, but your testing infrastructure is struggling to keep up.
+Development is moving faster than ever with AI and distributed systems, but testing infrastructure is struggling to keep up.
 Testkube solves this by running tests at scale on Kubernetes.
-But what if your team doesn't have Kubernetes yet?
+The question we hear most often: what if your team does not have Kubernetes yet?

-If you’re worried you can't use Testkube because you don't have Kubernetes, you're not the only one.
-A lot of teams we meet think the same, but usually it's just a misunderstanding about what's already running in their environment.
+If you are worried you cannot use Testkube because you do not have Kubernetes, you are not the only one.
+A lot of teams we meet think the same.
+Usually it is just a misunderstanding about what is already running in their environment.

-If you're in QA, DevOps, or platform engineering and not sure if your infrastructure is ready for Kubernetes-based testing, this is for you.
+If you are in QA, DevOps, or platform engineering and not sure if your infrastructure is ready for Kubernetes-based testing, this is for you.
 Not having Kubernetes almost never ends up being the real blocker.
 Most teams fall into one of three buckets, and each has a clear next step.

 Why Kubernetes matters for testing

-Kubernetes isn't just a deployment technology.
-It's a way to unify how applications and tests run across environments and infrastructure.
+Kubernetes is not just a deployment technology.
+It is a way to unify how applications and tests run across environments and infrastructure.
 Without Kubernetes, teams can waste hours debugging differences in test results between development, staging, and production environments.
 With it, your tests run in the same infrastructure no matter how many environments you have, giving you consistent test results, faster feedback loops, and less time fighting flaky infrastructure.
-It's the foundation that makes continuous, scalable testing possible.
+It is the foundation that makes continuous, scalable testing possible.

 Scenario 1: You probably already have Kubernetes